 - Insufficient Hot Water

 If you’re experiencing none or very little hot water, there could be an issue with the pilot light.
-If you’re uncertain how to fix this, reach out to the professionals at 301-476-4577.
+If you’re uncertain how to fix this, reach out to the professionals at 301-476-4577 in Gaithersburg.
 While some landlords can reignite the pilot light themselves, it can be unsafe if you’re apprehensive of the steps to take.

 If you notice natural gas, don’t try to light the water heater.
 Get a hold of your local gas company immediately.

 The usual life span of a domestic water heater with proper servicing is 10–12 years.
 Even if your water heater isn’t having problems, it could be at a greater concern of a damaging leak.

 If you’re unclear of your water heater’s age, inspect the ID on the heater.
 This lists the manufacturing date and serial number.

 If your water tastes of metal, your pipes might be oxidized.
 If both hot and cold water is discolored, the oxidation is probably somewhere in your water pipes.